Skip to content

 From community panels to digital campaigns and petitions, our work invites others to move beyond awareness into meaningful action.
 Our multi-channel awareness campaigns centre issue advocacy and champion collective change.
 We stand with social movements past and present, confronting injustice and amplifying the voices of women, girls, and gender-diverse people communities.

-UNDIVIDED is a visual campaign promoting inclusivity, solidarity, and belonging in sisterhood by honouring individual and collective power through photo and video mediums.
+UNDIVIDED is a visual campaign promoting inclusivity, solidarity, and belonging through storytelling that honours both individual and collective power.

-Campaigns like Black Women Matter masks and the #ChooseToChallenge male ally spotlight uplift advocacy and allyship through storytelling and awareness.
+Campaigns like Black Women Matter and #ChooseToChallenge uplift advocacy and ally-ship through storytelling and awareness.

-Our International Women’s Day events bring together over 150 attendees annually, featuring critical speeches, panels, and support for women-owned small businesses through vendor markets and collaborations.
+Our International Women’s Day events bring together over 150 attendees annually—creating space for dialogue, connection, and support for women-owned businesses.

 In June 2019, we organized a documentary presentation and panel to raise awareness about human trafficking and its harmful impact on communities.